<aside> 🎉

 A note on the use of AI in application questions

-We simply have too many incredible applicants to justify moving forward with a candidate who simply copy-pastes an AI-generated answer.
-If you’re using an AI tool to support with grammar or writing, all good - please disclose that in your application!
+We simply have too many incredible applicants to justify moving forward with a candidate who copy-pastes an AI-generated answer.
+If you’re using an AI tool to support with grammar or writing, all good - but please use it to enhance, not replace, your answer!

 </aside>